DZone

 About

-Worked at Siemens and Atos as a software engineer.
+25+ years of experience in software engineering.
+Worked at Siemens and Atos as a software quality expert.
 Worked in the RPA domain with Softomotive for the acquisition by Microsoft.
 Currently working in the Technical University of Crete.
 Holds a PhD in Electrical, Electronic and Computer Engineering, University of Newcastle Upon Tyne (UK).

 Stats